 The Texas A&M Maritime Academy is one of six maritime academies in the United States.
 It provides an opportunity for you to learn how to operate and maintain an ocean-going vessel.
 In addition to classroom and field training during the regular school year, you will sail aboard the Training Ship GENERAL RUDDER during three summer cruises to gain practical experience in seamanship, navigation, and engineering operations.
 At the conclusion of the program, you will be examined to become licensed in the Merchant Marine as a deck or engineering officer and may seek employment in the exciting field of marine transportation.

 The Texas A&M Maritime Academy prepares you for licensing as an officer in the American Merchant Marine.
 If you are pursuing a Third Mate's (deck) license you may choose to study Marine Transportation, Marine Biology or Marine Sciences.
 A Third Assistant Engineer's license is available to you if you are studying Marine Engineering Technology.
 Students in master's degree programs at TAMUG may also elect to participate in this program.

-During three summer training cruises, you serve as a crewmember aboard the oceangoing GENERAL RUDDER.
+During three summer training cruises, you serve as a crewmember aboard the oceangoing GOLDEN BEAR, the EMPIRE STATE, the GENERAL RUDDER, and some commercial ships (limited to number of berths).
 Upon graduation, if qualified, you may opt to serve as an officer in the Merchant Marine Reserve, the U.S. Naval Reserve or the U.S. Coast Guard reserve.
 Each training cruise is a progressive step to becoming a proficient Merchant Mariner.